 March: Plant Peas in a Gutter

+Strawberry plants tend to suffer in purpose-made “strawberry pots.”
 That’s because most people will fill them with compost, plant through the holes, and then over or under water them.
-Terracotta breathes so it loses water quickly in warm weather.
+Terracotta breathes so it loses water quickly in warm weather, leading to the potting mix drying out completely.
 In cold weather it absorbs water and if there isn’t proper drainage they can also get waterlogged.

-Planted and cared for properly, a strawberry pot is a great way to grow herbs, and yes, strawberries.
+Planted and cared for properly, a strawberry pot is a great way to grow herbs and strawberries.
 I share tips on how to do it, along with an introduction to those beautiful pink petaled strawberries over here.

 May: Grow Seedlings in Egg Shells

 This is such a fun and pretty project, plus over time plants will be able to use the minerals in the egg shells to grow.
-It’s also one of those great kitchen garden ideas that uses up ‘waste’ and reduces the need for plastic.
+It’s also one of those great kitchen garden projects that uses up waste and reduces the need for plastic.

 Save egg shells after you use them, gently washing them out and letting them dry.
 Fill them with potting compost and direct sow vegetable seeds inside.
 Keep them moist and then plant them in the garden when your seedlings have a set of true leaves.
 The leaves you see in the photo above are just the cotyledons, or seed leaves.
 These will eventually drop as the seedling produces true leaves.
 I also think it’s best to crack the shells quit a bit when you plant them out.
 It helps the roots to expand.